inferflow/inferflow/README.md

   ```

 ### Reference
-If you are interested in our work, please kindly cite our paper:
+If you are interested in our work, please kindly cite:
 ```bib
 @misc{shi2024inferflow,
     title={Inferflow: an Efficient and Highly Configurable Inference Engine for Large Language Models},